 The CloudSeeker was without doubt among the best performers when it came to venting and breathability, combining an air-permeable Dry.Q Elite membrane with a ton of large, effective vents.

 For ventilation, this jacket has two zippers that run along the back of the shoulder down the tricep, similar to the ones found on the Dynafit Radical.
 It also has two huge front pockets backed with airy mesh that double as vents, and open up almost the entire height of the chest on each side.
 Finally, the two-way front zipper allows one to open the zipper from the bottom, a nice venting option when it is storming out because the top of the jacket can remain closed.
 Simply put, no other jacket had even close to the amount of ventilation as this one did, enabling us to wear it comfortably on the uphill even in the full sun.
-We gave it a 9 out of 10.

 Besides the large collection of awesome vents that we just described, the CloudSeeker comes with many other features designed for skiing that show its designers put in the time to get things right.
-It was once again the top scorer with a perfect 10, slightly higher than the Patagonia Pluma because it had more innovative features which also worked great.
+It was once again a top scorer with a perfect 10, slightly higher than the Patagonia Pluma because it had more innovative features which also worked great.

 The two giant chest vents also serve as massive pockets and have mesh drop pockets sewn onto the inside of them.
 We found these to be perfect for storing skins on the downhill, enabling one to quickly transition without even needing to take off the pack.
 It also has a hard-backed chest pocket with a media port, in addition to a zippered internal chest pocket with a media port as well, allowing multiple locations where you can store your phone and still have your headphone cord running inside the jacket.
 Finally, there is another internal stash pocket, great for a hat, gloves, or extra accessories that you want to keep warm (Clif bar?).